bluesky66-dev/kibana/packages/kbn-config-schema/README.md

-# `@kbn/config-schema` — The HyperSec Kibana config validation library
+# `@kbn/config-schema` — The Kibana config validation library

-`@kbn/config-schema` is a TypeScript library inspired by Joi and designed to allow run-time validation of the HyperSec Kibana configuration entries providing developers with a fully typed model of the validated data.
+`@kbn/config-schema` is a TypeScript library inspired by Joi and designed to allow run-time validation of the Kibana configuration entries providing developers with a fully typed model of the validated data.

 ## Table of Contents